open-contracting-extensions/ocds_budget_and_spend_extension/README.md

 Drawing on definitions from the [Global Initiative for Fiscal Transparency (GIFT)](http://www.fiscaltransparency.net/):

-**A budget** is a forward-looking statements of how an organisation proposes to raise revenues, spend resources, and finance its operations.
+**A budget** is a forward-looking statements of how an organization proposes to raise revenues, spend resources, and finance its operations.
 The National Government budget should cover all the activities of a state.
 Detailed budgets may also exist at the level of agencies and projects.
-In public contracting, the funding for a contracting process may come from a particular section of the National budget, or from an organisational budget.
+In public contracting, the funding for a contracting process may come from a particular section of the National budget, or from an organizational budget.
 It may also come wholly or partially from an external funders budget (e.g. an International Development Bank), either directly, or passing through government systems.

 Budget lines are constructed from a set of **classifications** (often described in terms of Functional, Administrative and Economic classifications), and **measures** (such as the original amount committed to a particular set of classifications, or the modified, or executed, amounts).

-**Fiscal reports** are records of [an organisations] actual (historical) revenues, **spending** and financing.
+**Fiscal reports** are records of [an organization's] actual (historical) revenues, **spending** and financing.
 They may report the fiscal activities of the central government, state governments, or local governments, or of all levels of government in a country (referred to as the general government).
 Reports may cover a whole government in aggregate as an entity, and/or individual government entities e.g. ministries, departments or agencies.
 They may be on a cash or accruals basis (full or partial).
 As payments are made during the execution of a contract, these may be allocated against one or more sections of the budget.
 In some cases, this may allow the creation of fiscal reporting at the level of individual contracts.

 The Open Contracting Data Standard is used to share information about **contracting processes**.
 A contracting process may go through a number of stages over time, including planning, tender, award, contract signature and implementation.